Joins

 WHERE table1.column = table2.column

-Inner Join Using(Column)
+Inner Join with USING

 CREATE TABLE a(c1, c2)